 It’s been more than half a decade since the LA Weekly called Loch & Key’s debut album, “A cottony travelogue wrapped up in the cocoon of Hoffman’s golden guitar shimmers and Akdogan’s dreamy wanderlust.”
-So, what have they been doing? for a song poem tribute night
+So, what have they been doing?
+Sean has been busy producing and mixing records from groups as varied as thrash metal trio Zig Zags to his slow burn side project Chaparral (with American Music Club bandmate Steve Didelot and Los Angeles stalwart Kip Boardman).
+The City of Angels keeps Sean neck deep in interesting musical situations—like playing (alongside Julia Holter and Nite Jewel) in a specially assembled all-star band backing Linda Perhacs’ performance of her cult favorite/record collector must-have album Parallelograms (reissued by Anthology Recordings in 2014), and backing up lo-fi psych-pop maestro Ariel Pink, LA punk icon Don Bolles (Germs) and comedian Neil Hamburger for a song poem tribute night performing alongside session ace Del Casher (Lawrence Welk/also inventor of the wah wah pedal) and veteran DC punk scene drummer Adam Wade (Shudder to Think).

+Leyla has kept her hand in the art world while she completed law school—showing in galleries around Los Angeles, winning Best Micro-Short at the SoCal Independent Film Festival (2013) for her animated music video King of Silence (for fellow musician Mark Lane), creating the animated trailer for the LA Film Fest (featuring music by Flying Lotus), and was a featured artist for Brit + Co’s 2016 Re:Make Festival.
+As a practicing lawyer, she channels her progressive activism into serving the arts and modest means communities with sliding-scale representation and volunteer legal aid.

 Slow Fade was professionally mastered by Dave Cooley (Light In The Attic) at Elysian Masters where the lacquers for vinyl were also cut on a refurbished & modernized Neumann VMS66 cutting lathe—the same 1966 model that cut the coveted early Led Zeppelin records and the last model where Neumann used discrete electronics.
 Updated with a modern disk computer system and various electronic improvements, it outperforms in terms of soundstage, frequency response, and perceived depth.